tuffgniuz/pinnacle/README.md

 <img src="/res/pinnacle.svg" height="250" width="250" />

-# Pinnacle - Secure Development From The Ground Up
+# Pynakl - Secure Development From The Ground Up

-Simplifying the integration of ASVS into your SDLC, making it easy to customize security standards and map controls to user stories, ensuring secure development from the ground up.
+Pynakl is a security-focused project management tool that ensures secure software development by managing security requirements and adhering to security standards.

 </div>